pulumi/pulumi-hugo/themes/default/content/resources/whats-new-pulumi-cloud/index.md

 external: false
 block_external_search_index: false
 aws_only: false
-title: What's new in Pulumi
+title: What's New in Pulumi
-title_tag: What's new in Pulumi
+title_tag: What's New in Pulumi
 meta_desc: Explore the latest features and updates in Pulumi, and learn how these enhancements can streamline your cloud infrastructure management.
 meta_image:
 url_slug: whats-new-pulumi-cloud